Roosevelt Nix (fullback): 2017

 On January 26, 2017, the Steelers re-signed Nix to a one-year, $615,000 contract.

 He was the only fullback on the roster throughout training camp, making him their de facto starter to begin the regular season.
 On December 10, 2017, Nix scored his first career touchdown on a one-yard pass by Ben Roethlisberger in the fourth quarter of a 39-38 comeback victory over the Baltimore Ravens.
-On December 25, 2017, Nix scored his first career rushing touchdown with a one-yard run against the Houston Texans in the second quarter.
+On December 25, Nix scored his first career rushing touchdown with a one-yard run against the Houston Texans in the second quarter.
 On January 22, 2018, he was named to his first Pro Bowl as a replacement for the Super Bowl-bound James Develin.

 2018

 On February 10, 2018, Nix signed a four-year contract extension with the Steelers.
-On December 23, 2018, Nix briefly became the subject of ridicule for celebrating what he thought was a fourth down conversion on a fake punt against the New Orleans Saints when in actuality he was stopped a yard short.
+On December 23, Nix briefly became the subject of ridicule for celebrating what he thought was a fourth down conversion on a fake punt against the New Orleans Saints when in actuality he was stopped a yard short.

 2019

 On September 2, 2019, Nix was voted as a first-time Steelers' Special Teams Captain by his teammates.
-He was placed on injured reserve on November 14, 2019.
-He was designated for return from injured reserve on December 26, 2019, and began practicing with the team again, but was not activated as the Steelers failed to make the playoffs.
+He was placed on injured reserve on November 14.
+Nix was designated for return from injured reserve on December 26, and began practicing with the team again, but was not activated as the Steelers failed to make the playoffs.

 Nix was released by the Steelers on March 18, 2020.

 Indianapolis Colts

 Nix signed with the Indianapolis Colts on April 11, 2020.
-He was released on August 31, 2020.
+He was released on August 31.

 Nix announced his retirement from football on July 13, 2021.

 Personal life

-Nix-Jones was born on March 30, 1992 in Reynoldsburg, Ohio to Lisa and Roosevelt Nix.
+Nix-Jones was born on March 30, 1992, in Reynoldsburg, Ohio to Lisa and Roosevelt Nix.
 His stepfather's name is Johnny Jones.
 He has two younger siblings, Keela and Jalen Jones.
 During her time in college, his mother, Lisa, was a standout softball player at Bowling Green.